bravoalpha79/MothRadar/README.md

 The search function is implemented as a simple search box with a button to trigger the search.
 The search is performed on top of any current view filters, so if e.g. the user has selected the "Features only" filter, the search will be performed among Feature tickets only.

-_Note: the current search funtionality uses a simple `__icontains` on the Ticket model's `description` field.
+_Note: the current search functionality uses a simple `__icontains` on the Ticket model's `description` field.
 The plan is to implement a more complex search algorithm, and include both the `title` and the `description` fields, in a future version of the app._

 #### Ticket detail view
 The ticket detail view provides any user with all details of the ticket (author, creation date, title, description, ticket type and ticket status), plus the upvotes count and the complete list of comments for the ticket.